-Homeschooling make extra curricular activities more enticing, and more accessible most times.
+Homeschooling can make extracurricular activities more enticing, and more accessible most times.
 But should you really sign up for anything and everything, just because you can?
+There is such thing as too many extracurricular activities.

 *This post may contain affiliate links, see my disclosure policy for more information.*

-I have had my girls in gymnastics for a few years now and have listened to parents (often public school parents) go on and on about all the things that they have their children in.
-And oh my, if something dare conflict in times, watch out!
+I have had my girls in gymnastics for a few years now and have listened to parents go on and on about all the things that they have their children in.
+And oh my, if something dares conflict in times, watch out!
 I laughed, I shook my head, and couldn’t figure it out.
-These poor kids were burnt out by the time Christmas break came.
+These poor kids and their parents were burnt out by the time Christmas break came.

 Ask yourself these questions: